SayeedSanjana/SOEN6841/README.md

 # SOEN6841
-This repository contains the weekly learning journal that we will cover throughout the whole Software Project Management Course
+This repository will have all the learning journals that we will cover throughout the week in the 'Software Mangement Course'